ShowFlow: From Robust Single Concept to Condition-Free Multi-Concept Generation: Ablation Study

 \subsection{ShowFlow-S}

-\textbf{Effectiveness of components.} We consistently apply the disentangled learning strategy~\cite{chendisenbooth} and evaluate the Kronecker Adapter (KronA)~\cite{krona}, weight decomposition (DORA)~\cite{dora}, and attention regularization (AR) learning objective.
-As shown in Table~\ref{table:chapter6_exps_single_ablation}, by substituting the LoRA~\cite{lora} adapter with the KronA~\cite{krona} adapter, we significantly enhance the reconstruction capability of ShowFlow-S. Moreover, DORA~\cite{dora} enhances the learning capability of the model, thereby boosting both the DINO and CLIP-T scores.
-Figure~\ref{figure:iclr_ablation-study-merge}a showcases illustrations for these evaluations.
+\textbf{Effectiveness of components.} We consistently apply the disentangled learning~\cite{chendisenbooth} and evaluate the effectiveness of our proposed KronA-WED adapter and Semantic-Aware Attention Regularization (SAR) training objective.
+KronA-WED is evaluated by analyzing its Kronecker Adapter (KronA)~\cite{krona} and weight decomposition (WED) components.
+As shown in Table~\ref{table:chapter6_exps_single_ablation}, by substituting the LoRA~\cite{lora} adapter with the KronA~\cite{krona} adapter, we significantly enhance the reconstruction capability of ShowFlow-S. Moreover, WED enhances the learning capability of the model, thereby boosting both the DINO and CLIP-T scores.
+Together, these results highlight the advantage of the KronA-WED adapter.
+Notably, the proposed SAR objective improves identity preservation while slightly decreasing the prompt alignment score, and the decrease mainly occurs in prompts involving style or property changes.
+By decoupling the attention maps of noun and adjective tokens, SAR enables better alignment on interaction prompts, which is crucial for ShowFlow-M. Figure~\ref{figure:iclr_ablation-study-merge}a showcases illustrations for these evaluations.

+\textbf{Kronecker decomposition factor.} Despite the fact that the rank of updated matrices obtained from KronA~\cite{krona} adapter is not depend on the factorization matrices, choosing the right value for decomposition values is an important detail.
+The minimum number of paramerers in a KronA adapter is as follow:

+and the equation holds when $a_1 = \sqrt{d}$ and $a_2 = \sqrt{k}$.
+Instead of choosing value for both $a_1$ and $a_2$, we follow Yeh~\etal~\cite{lycoris} to reduce them to a single decomposition factor $f$, and the value of $a_1$, $b_1$ will be specified based on $d$ as follow (similar to $a_2$, $b_2$ and $k$):

+Here, increasing the value of $f$ results in fewer parameters and vice versa.
+This variation may cause issues of underfitting (insufficient to capture the fine-grained details) or overfitting to the training images, which are illustrated in Figure~\ref{figure:chapter6_single_ablation_krona_factor}.
+In all of our experiments, we set the value $f$ to 16 to balance the efficiency and the effectiveness of ShowFlow-S.

+\textbf{Number of training images.} We present the generation results of ShowFlow-S in scenarios involving both a single training image and multiple training images (ranging from 3 to 5 images used in our experiments) in Figure~\ref{figure:chapter6_single_ablation_num_train_imgs}.
+For concepts that do not contain many complex details such as regular humans and animals, the results indicate that ShowFlow-S can generate desirable images with just one training image.
+However, in this setting, the model tends to overfit the training image to preserve the concept's identity.
+Moreover, the diversity of the outcomes may decrease due to overfitting to the concept layout.